janda09/install/README.md

 # Note
-If there is an error during restart, then restart manually. after the installation is complete restart stunnel4 manually.
+If there is an error during restart, then restart manually.
+<br>After the installation is complete restart stunnel4 manually.